emmajanedrews/base-template/_posts/2018-01-17-what-you-should-look-for-in-a-home-inspector.md

 What happens when one of their home inspectors comes on site?
 They have their credentials out and prepared, the inspector then explains those credentials to the client.
 They also bring goody bags.
 Part of that is for marketing purposes, but it’s mostly because most people who come to home inspections do so right after they’ve gotten off work and they’re tired, hungry, and thirsty.
 They provide refreshments and give them something to eat so they can concentrate on the home inspection.

-**The feedback we’ve gotten from our clients about 4U Home Inspections has been exceptional.**&nbsp;Even when we have challenges with a buyer client on one of our listings that they’ve inspected, we can call them and get feedback.
+**The feedback we’ve gotten from our clients about 4U Home Inspections has been exceptional.** Even when we have challenges with a buyer client on one of our listings that they’ve inspected, we can call them and get feedback.

 “We take care of our clients and our customers,” Debbie says.
 “We take care of you, the Realtor, and the homebuyer.”